aridjayarecipes/cutesrecipes.web.app/content/post/1723-easiest-way-to-make-super-quick-homemade-indian-spiced-creamy-mussels.md

 1. Get Tablespoon rama butter

 Cook for one minute, then tip all the mussels and cooking juices in.
 Pile these perfectly cooked mussels into a bowl and dunk some buttery crusty bread into the sauce for a taste sensation.
-It&#39;s a favourite Indian streetfood dish of mine, with the flavours just partying in my mouth.
+It's a favourite Indian streetfood dish of mine, with the flavours just partying in my mouth.
 I could eat this chaat bowl salad every day.

 <!--inarticleads2-->